SarahAyaz/YouTube_Data_Analysis/README.md

 Repository contains 4 folders:

-Dataset- YouTube dataset is a csv file downloaded from Kaggle.
+GBVideos- YouTube dataset for Great BRitain is a csv file downloaded from Kaggle.

 YouTube Data Analysis- is the java implementation of mapper, reducer and combiner for total number of videos uploaded in each genre on YouTube based on the dataset.